sritchie73/NetRep/vignettes/NetRep.md

 ## Optimising runtime

-There are several approaches that can be used to reduce runtime.
+There are several approaches that can be used to reduce runtime of the permutation procedure.

 If your system has sufficient memory, you may see a performance improvement by running multiple instances of **NetRep** rather than parallelising over